Koromix/rygel/src/rekord/README.md

 rekord put -n <NAME> <PATHS...>
 ```

-The command will give you the snapshot ID once it finishes.
-You can retrieve the ID later with [rekord list](#list-snapshots).
+The command will give you the snapshot hash once it finishes.
+You can retrieve the hash later with [rekord list](#list-snapshots).

 ## List snapshots